mlubinsky/mlubinsky.github.com/airflow/README.md

-### Kubernetic Issue: Only works with the Celery or Kubernetes executors, sorry
+### Kubernetes issue: Only works with the Celery or Kubernetes executors, sorry

 https://github.com/apache/airflow/issues/12341